 The CMU may still approve a transaction that was prohibited by the AMC if the positive effects of such transaction on the public interest outweigh the negative impact of the restriction of competition, provided that such restriction is necessary for achieving the purpose of the concentration and does not jeopardise the market economy system.

-The Concentrations Regulation defines the markets affected by the transaction as those where a target, the merging parties or a joint venture is (would be) active, as well as vertically related (adjacent) markets.
-In practice, the authority is unlikely to see competition concerns if the parties’ combined market shares do not exceed 15% on the overlapping markets or 20% on vertically related markets.
+The Concentrations Regulation defines the markets affected by the transaction as those where a target, the merging parties or a joint venture is (or would be) active, as well as vertically related (adjacent) markets.
+In practice, the AMC is unlikely to see competition concerns if the parties’ combined market shares do not exceed 15% of the overlapping markets or 20% of vertically related markets.